-2.3 Assumptions and Notation
+C. Assumptions and Notation

-We consider a system equipped with a single-chip multi-core processor and $M{total}$ MB of memory.
-The processor has $N_C$ identical cores running at a fixed clock speed and a last-level cache shared among all the cores.
-We adopt page coloring to manage the shared cache in OS software.
-With page coloring, the cache is divided into $N_P$ partitions.
-Each cache partition is represented as a unique integer in the range from 1 to $N_P$ .
-The entire memory is also divided into $N_P$ memory partitions of $M{total}/N_P$ MB.
+We consider a system equipped with a single-chip multicore processor and M{total} MB of memory.
+The processor has N_C identical cores running at a fixed clock speed and a unified last-level cache shared among all the cores.2 We adopt page coloring to manage the shared cache in OS software.
+With page coloring, the cache is divided into N_P partitions.
+Each cache partition is represented as a unique integer in the range from 1 to N_P .
+The entire memory is also divided into N_P memory partitions of M{total}/N_P MB.

 We focus on systems that use partitioned fixed-priority preemptive task scheduling.
-Tasks are ordered in the decreasing order of priorities, i.e. i < j implies that task $\tau_i$ has higher priority than task $\tau_j$ .
+Tasks are ordered in the decreasing order of priorities, i.e. i < j implies that task τ_i has higher priority than task τ_i .
 We assume that each task has a unique priority and n is the lowest priority.
-Task $\tau_i$ is represented as follows:
+Task τ_i is represented as follows: